nixphp/framework/docs/pages/installation.md

 # Installation

-PHPico is designed as a lightweight framework package.
+NixPHP is designed as a lightweight framework package.
 You install it into your own project using Composer.

 ---